 As you begin to sell items, try to replace them as quickly as possible, in order to keep your number of listings up.
 Use your profits to purchase new inventory and shipping supplies as they run low.
 It’s a low maintenance process.
 If you really take off and begin selling several items per day, you will definitely want to switch to a store, so you are able to list more items each month.
 By that time, you will be making enough profit to cover the cost of the store (best value is $50/month and includes 500 listings/month).
 But let’s focus on starting an eBay business for the moment…growing it will come next!

 Okay, now it’s your turn!
 Are you excited about starting an eBay business?
 It’s so easy, and it can generate a few hundred or a few thousand dollars each month, depending on how many items you want to sell.
 Give it a try.
 If you have any issues at all, please leave a comment or shoot me an email, and I will get back to you as soon as possible.
 Happy selling!

-Don’t forget to subscribe to get the latest content!
+Don’t forget to subscribe to get other helpful ideas for working from home!